matheusmarks/matheusmarks/README.md

 #### More info about me:

-- 🔭 I’m currently doing a bootcamp from Rocketseat.
+- 💻 I’m currently doing a bootcamp from <a href="https://rocketseat.com.br/">Rocketseat</a>.
 - 📗 Learning nodejs, reactjs and react native.
-- 💻 I'm looking for a job as a junior developer or as an apprentice for now.
+- 🔭 I'm looking for a job as a junior developer or as an apprentice for now.

 #### Contact me on:
 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/matheusmarks)](https://github.com/matheusmarks)